 Mr. Lyon can request that the time for filing his cert. petition be extended for up to 60 days.
 At least ten days before the due date (absent extraordinary circumstances), he can file a motion requesting more time.
-That request would go to the circuit justice, the member of the Supreme Court responsible for the Second Circuit, currently Justice Ginsburg.
-The Justices vary in their willingness to grant extension requests.
+That request would go to the circuit justice, the member of the Supreme Court responsible for the 2nd Circuit, currently Justice Sonia Sotomayor.
+The justices vary in their willingness to grant extension requests.

-In his cert. petition, Mr. Lyon sets out the facts, the history of the case, and the reasons why the Supreme Court should review the Second Circuit’s ruling.
-He tells the Court that it should grant review not only because the Second Circuit’s opinion is wrong but also because, by doing so, the Court can clarify ambiguities in both the Civil Rights Act and the Constitution.
+In his cert. petition, Mr. Lyon sets out the facts, the history of the case, and the reasons why the Supreme Court should review the 2nd Circuit’s ruling.
+He tells the court that it should grant review not only because the 2nd Circuit’s opinion is wrong but also because, by doing so, the court can clarify ambiguities in both the Civil Rights Act and the Constitution.
 (In addition to focusing directly on the legal questions at issue in the case, cert. petitions often point to disagreements among courts of appeals about those issues and ask the Supreme Court to resolve those disputes by setting a precedent that the lower courts must follow.)

 That deadline can be extended as well by making a request to the Clerk’s Office.
 One request will be granted as a matter of right.
 Later requests generally require the petitioner’s permission.
 There is no limit on the number of extensions.

-Because it agrees with the Second Circuit’s decision and wants that ruling to prevail, the zoo argues in its BIO that the Court should deny Mr. Lyon’s cert. petition and choose not to hear the case.
+Because it agrees with the 2nd Circuit’s decision and wants that ruling to prevail, the zoo argues in its BIO that the court should deny Mr. Lyon’s cert. petition and choose not to hear the case.

-Once all of the cert. stage briefs — the cert. petition, the BIO, the reply brief (if any), and the amicus briefs (if any) — are filed, they are distributed to the Justices’ chambers.
-Seven of the current Justices participate in the cert. pool, which is a labor-saving device in which a cert. petition is first reviewed by one law clerk in one of the seven chambers.
-That clerk prepares a memorandum about the case that includes an initial recommendation as to whether the Court should review the case; the memorandum is circulated to all seven chambers, where it is reviewed by the clerks and possibly the Justices there.
-Justice Alito does not participate in the cert. pool.
+Once all of the cert. stage briefs — the cert. petition, the BIO, the reply brief (if any), and the amicus briefs (if any) — are filed, they are distributed to the justices’ chambers.
+Seven of the current justices participate in the cert. pool, which is a labor-saving device in which a cert. petition is first reviewed by one law clerk in one of the seven chambers.
+That clerk prepares a memorandum about the case that includes an initial recommendation as to whether the court should review the case; the memorandum is circulated to all seven chambers, where it is reviewed by the clerks and possibly the justices there.
+Justice Samuel Alito does not participate in the cert. pool.
 Instead, his law clerks review the incoming cert. petitions on their own and make recommendations directly to him.

-Based on these reviews, the Justices decide to add Lyon v.
+Based on these reviews, the justices decide to add Lyon v.
 Animal House Zoo to the discuss list, a short list of cases they plan to talk about at their next private meeting, or conference.
-(If no Justice had asked to add Lyon to the discuss list, it would have been put on the “dead list,” and cert. would automatically have been denied without the Justices having ever discussed the case or voted on it.)
-The Justices vote to grant review in Lyon, and the Court announces this decision as part of an order list, which will generally be released on the Monday morning after the conference.
+(If no justice had asked to add Lyon to the discuss list, it would have been put on the “dead list,” and cert. would automatically have been denied without the justices having ever discussed the case or voted on it.)
+Following a general practice under the Roberts court, the justices vote to relist Lyon for the next conference because they are interested in it but want to make sure it’s the best case to decide the issue presented.
+At the following conference, the justices vote to grant review in Lyon, and the court announces this decision as part of an order list, which will generally be released on the Monday morning after the conference.